-The program also offers 12 certificate programs, which are only open to active fire department members, rescue team members or emergency medical service providers.
-These programs are designed to meet various national fire service training standards and lead to certification by the Illinois Office of the State Fire Marshal.
+The program also offers 11 certificate programs, which are only open to active fire department members, rescue team members or emergency medical service providers.
 Many certificate and Fire Rescue Specialist courses require demonstration of skills that involve strenuous physical activity that may be considered dangerous.
 These courses also may require the student to provide sophisticated personal protective equipment in order to participate in class activities.
 The approval of the program coordinator and official sponsorship by the student’s fire department or employer may be required for enrollment.
 Contact the program coordinator or an academic counselor for more information.

 For more information on the Fire Science program, please contact Program Coordinator Lee Smith at 618-234-5138 or email@example.com.

 The Fire Science Certificate and Degree consist of general education course and FS prefix courses.
 Specific locations depend on the course type: